dimitri-nicolo/calico/networking/dual-tor.md

 #### Dual plane connectivity, aka "dual ToR"

-Large on-prem Kubernetes clusters, split across multiple server racks, can use two or more independent planes of connectivity between all the racks, so that the cluster can still function if there is a single break in connectivity somewhere.
+Large on-prem Kubernetes clusters, split across multiple server racks, can use two or more independent planes of connectivity between all the racks,

+-  so that the cluster can still function if there is a single break in connectivity somewhere;

+-  and so that the cluster can load balance across the bandwidth of *both* planes, when both planes are available.

 The redundant approach can be applied within each rack as well, such that each node has two or more independent connections to those connectivity planes.
 Typically each rack has